bitpeach/EarthLiveForMac/README.md

 ### The Limitation of EarthLiveForMac
 * The strict permission of OS X: I cannot set it as the self-starting process.
 However, this problem has been discussed by this [place](https://github.com/xyangk/EarthLiveSharp) or [here](http://stackoverflow.com/questions/6442364/running-script-upon-login-mac).

-* The gap of this pragmatized tool: I still consider that coding is for fun.
+* The promotion of this tool: I still consider that coding is for fun.
 Therefore, this script or tool is just a beginning and we wait for more friends to help polishing this code.
 Thank you.

 ## License